Not of This Earth (1957 film): Production

 Griffith said that after he and Corman had collaborated on the film Gunslinger, he suggested they make a science fiction film and Corman agreed; Not of This Earth was the result.
 He also said he originally wrote the part of the vacuum cleaner salesman for himself.

 Griffth said the film "started all this X-ray eye business.
 Most of Roger's themes got established right in the beginning.
 Whatever worked, he'd come and take again, and a lot of things got used over and over.
 During the production of Not of This Earth, I was married to a nurse, and she helped me do a lot of medical research.
 I remember how we cured cancer in that script.
 Somehow the film was a mess when it was finished".

 Paul Birch complained bitterly about having to wear the white contact lenses for so many hours during filming.
-Roger Corman wanted him ready to roll on a moment's notice, so he asked him to leave the contact lenses in his eyes all day long, which caused Birch extreme discomfort.
-Birch and Corman wound up getting into a shoving match on the set, and Birch actually walked out on the production before it was finished.
-Corman had to use a double (wearing Birch's dark glasses and slouch hat) to finish the few scenes Birch had not completed.
+Corman wanted him ready to roll on a moment's notice, so he asked him to leave the contact lenses in his eyes all day long, which caused Birch extreme discomfort.
+Birch and Corman wound up getting into a shoving match on the set, and Birch walked out on the production before it was finished.
+Corman used a double (wearing Birch's dark glasses and slouch hat) to finish the few scenes Birch had not completed.

+Special effects expert Paul Blaisdell worked on the film in an uncredited capacity.